 Humphrey Bogart and a sultry Lauren Bacall starred in this 1946 classic based on the Raymond Chandler mystery.
 Gumshoe Philip Marlowe is hired by millionaire General Sternwood to investigate a case of blackmail.
 Sternwood's pouting and petulant daughter Carmen is a sulky sex kitten with a stack of gambling debts.
-Rare book dealer, Arthur Geiger, is demanding that Sternwood make good on the debts but it is obvious that the 'debts' are really a sham cover for blackmail.
+Rare book dealer Arthur Geiger demands that Sternwood make good on the debts, but it's obvious that the 'debts' are really a sham cover for blackmail.

 The Blue Dahlia

-This B Movie thriller from 1949 starring Lawrence Tierney and Priscilla Lane centers on the story of an innocent ex-cop accused of murder.
+This B-Movie thriller from 1949 starring Lawrence Tierney and Priscilla Lane tells the story of an innocent ex-cop accused of murder.
 Mike Carter has left the force to work as a P.I., a job where his explosive temper and independent streak work more to his advantage than following the LAPD's rules and regulations.
-Accused of murder, Carter finds himself being hunted down by the cops he used to work with.
+Accused of murder, Carter finds himself hunted down by the cops he used to work with.
 His only chance of catching the real killer rests with the help of his fiancee, Doris.
 This black and white murder mystery was made on a budget but still worth a viewing.

 Dana Andrews plays a young district attorney, Henry Harvey, who is investigating the murder of a Catholic priest.
 A homeless drifter has been accused of the crime but something just doesn't add up.
 The solid cast includes a doe-eyed Jane Wyatt, Lee J. Cobb, Arthur Kennedy, Ed Begley and Karl Malden.
 Remarkable cinematography and taut direction by Elia Kazan make this well-crafted 1947 film noir film a must-see for murder mystery fans.

 Charlie Chan in London